codecypher/LearnAI/Level-0/swe/peopleware.md

 - The view that knowledge is so valuable, we must use it sparingly.

-- **Malicious Compliance:** People will do exactly what the Methodology says, even when they know doing so is a waste of time.
+**Malicious Compliance:** People will do exactly what the Methodology says, even when they know doing so is a waste of time.

 - The obsession with Methodologies in the workplace is another instance of the "high-tech illusion".

 ### Convergence of Method

+Most of the benefits claimed on behalf of Methodologies are really benefits of _convergence of method_.

+To the extent that different people doing the same work converge on the same methods and use them the same way, there can be real advantages.

+Maintenance personnel will be able to relate more quickly to new products, developers will be able to move onto new projects and get up to speed more quickly, metrics will be consistently defined from one effort to another, and certain kinds of failures will be more readily detectable.

-- A good thing.
+- Convergence of method is a good thing.

-- Methodologies are not the only way.
+- Methodologies are not the only way to achieve convergence.

+Methodologies seek to force convergence through statute.
+There is an inevitable backlash, the result partly of enforcers’ heavy-handedness and partly of thinking workers’ strong sense of independence.

 - Better ways: